komalley-unsys/branch-naming-chrome-extension/README.md

-Paste default naming structure with name of JIRA ticket to get a default branch name created.
+# Branch Namer

+Create and copy to clipboard a branch name based on a base value, jira ticket, and description.